Choosing Native Plants for your garden:

 • Check bloom times, try to have at least 1 or 2 species blooming each month, overlapping bloom times works best.

-• Afternoon sun can be intense, try more full sun/part sun species in these locations, even if there is shade for most the day.
+• Afternoon sun can be intense, try more full sun/part sun species in these locations, even if there is shade for rest of the day.

 Plant Combinations: Send us photos of your favorite plant combinations